 7. Locate the cell name field.
 It usually appears to the left of the formula field, above the column headings.
 It is the field that currently says “B1”.
 Give the cell B1 the name “Name” by entering that word into the cell name field and press Enter.
 The cell name will be used in the e-mail to identify the “Name” field.

-8. Select the SpreadsheetConverter ribbon and make sure the Settings panel is visible.
+8. Select the SpreadsheetConverter ribbon and make sure the task pane is visible.

 9. Ensure that cell B2 is still selected.
-Click “Text field” on the Settings panel.
+Click “Text field” on the Widgets tab of the task pane.
 Marking a cell as a text field ensures that the cell’s contents are included in the e-mail as an input field, even if the cell isn’t referenced in a formula.

 10. In the Text Field properties, tick the “Required” checkbox and press OK.
 This ensures that forms cannot be submitted without a name in the Name field.